Render-Rini/homework/README.md

 - Regular VM backup routine (Runbook in Azure Automation Account) is deployed - the routine should be scheduled to run every hour, take the snapshot of running VM and  store it into Blob.

 # Get Started
-To create this networking environment in your Azure subscription, please follow the steps below.
+To create those resources in your Azure subscription, please follow the steps below.
+- Download the files " main.bicep" and " main.parameters.json" to your work directory.
+- Login to your Azure subscription - Az Login
+- Create resource Group for the deployment - az group create -l northeurope -n homew